-The Hagerty Festival of the Unexceptional is back – and tickets are on sale now!
+The Hagerty Festival of the Unexceptional is back!
 Last year’s show at Grimsthorpe Castle was a welcome return following a pandemic-enforced hiatus and we’re carrying that momentum into this year too.

 Hopefully you will too, as it’s the visitors and their marvellously mundane motors that are the stars of the Festival of the Unexceptional.
 2022’s event will be the 8th Concours de l’Ordinaire organised by Hagerty, and those who’ve been there since the start will appreciate just how much the event has grown.

 This year’s event will welcome TV ‘Wheeler Dealer’ Mike Brewer as a special guest, who will be around all day to meet fans and appreciate the unexceptional motors with the rest of us.
 Several familiar faces will return for this year’s Concours judging panel too, with motoring journalist Steve Cropley joining the esteemed judging panel for the first time.

 Below you’ll find all the details we know so far about this year’s Festival, but keep your eyes peeled as we’ll update this page as other details are confirmed closer to the event.

 This year’s Festival of the Unexceptional will take place on Saturday, July 30, and opens at 9.30am.
 However, we are sorry – well, thrilled – to say that tickets have now sold out.

 The Festival will return to Grimsthorpe Castle in Lincolnshire this year, with the Concours de l’Ordinaire once again taking place in front of the house itself and other unexceptional vehicles lined up in their hundreds on the Castle’s lawns.

 The 2022 Festival of the Unexceptional entrance is in a different location to last year’s Festival.
 Follow the yellow AA signs directing traffic to the new entrance.
 The coordinates for your sat nav or maps app are: